nicklockwood/ColorUtils/README.md

 - (UIColor *)colorWithBrightness:(CGFloat)brightness;

 Applies a multiplier to the red, green and blue components of the color to vary the brightness.
-The brightness argument should be in the range 0.0 - 1.0, with 0.0 returning black and 1.0 returning the original color.
+The brightness argument should be in the range 0.0 - x, with 0.0 returning black and 1.0 returning the original color and values gretaer than 1.0 making the color brighter.
 Alpha is unaffected.

 - (UIColor *)colorBlendedWithColor:(UIColor *)color factor:(CGFloat)factor;